Skip to content

 Make sure that any app includes an on/off toggle or that it doesn’t prevent manual updates.
 Additionally, check that it can be fully uninstalled.

-Chocolatey and Powershell Core
+Powershell Core

-Set powershell-core as your default shell.
+Set powershell-core as your default shell in Terminal.
 Check the PowerShell version using: Get-Host | Select-Object Version.
 Make sure it’s 7+.

-Install some essential packages by running
+Install packages

 Git, SSH, & GPG